bellingcat/auto-archiver/docs/source/core_modules.md

 # Module Documentation

-These pages describe the core modules that come with `auto-archiver` and provide the basic functionality for archiving websites on the internet.
+These pages describe the core modules that come with `auto-archiver` and provide the main functionality for archiving websites on the internet.
 There are five core module types:

 1. Feeders - these 'feed' information (the URLs) from various sources to the `auto-archiver` for processing
 2. Extractors - these 'extract' the page data for a given URL that is fed in by a feeder